 Vacation first aid: Are you ready?

-Spring Break is finally here!
-Whether you’re heading for the beach or the ski slopes, a city vacation or a daytrip to the woods, it’s good to plan ahead, especially when traveling with your children.
+Are you hitting the road for a weekend or week-long adventure?
+Whether you’re heading for the beach or the ski slopes, a city vacation or a day trip to the woods, it’s good to plan ahead, especially when traveling with your children.

 That includes being prepared for the occasional misadventure.